 Learning at GESS extends beyond the academic, and music and sport are both an integral part of the curriculum.

-GESS runs a Vocal and Instrumental Programme (VIP) at its new campus, where students can learn a musical instrument in a one:one lesson during and after school hours.
-To encourage students to sign up for lessons, the school recently ran a Try An Instrument Week and it invites VIP students to perform recitals in the auditorium at the end spring term.
+GESS runs a Vocal and Instrumental Programme (VIP), where students can learn a musical instrument in a 1:1 lesson during and after school hours.
+To encourage students to sign up for lessons, the school recently ran a Try An Instrument Week, and it invites VIP students to perform recitals in the auditorium at the end spring term.
 Testament to the school’s strong creative streak, it’s encouraging to hear that 200 students have enrolled in the VIP so far.